 Smoking, obesity, alcohol, diabetes and strong family history are some of the risks of developing pancreatic cancer.
 Advanced age is also an influence, with the majority of cases occurring in people over age 65.
 Pancreatic cancer affects men more than women and is more prevalent among African Americans.

 Most pancreatic cancer symptoms don't appear until an advanced stage.
 Symptoms may include:

 - chronic upper abdominal pain

 - jaundice (a yellow discoloration of the skin and eyes)

 - unexplained weight loss

 Your gastroenterologist will ask about your medical history and conduct a physical exam if pancreatic cancer symptoms occur.
 Blood tests may be ordered to check for certain proteins (tumor markers) indicative of pancreatic cancer cells.
 You may need to undergo imaging tests such as ultrasound, CT and MRI scans.
-Endoscopy may be recommended to visualize the pancreas and obtain a biopsy to accurately diagnose your condition.
-Advanced GI tests include endoscopic ultrasound (EUS) and endoscopic retrograde cholangiopancreatography (ERCP).
+Endoscopic ultrasound (EUS) may be recommended to visualize the pancreas and obtain a biopsy to accurately diagnose your condition.
+If you are jaundiced, you may also require an endoscopic retrograde cholangiopancreatography (ERCP).

 Pancreatic Cancer Treatment

 At NorthShore, we take a collaborative approach to treating pancreatic cancer.
 Through the programs and services of the Kellogg Cancer Center, our multidisciplinary team of specialists meets weekly to discuss each patient’s case in detail and to design a personalized cancer treatment plan.
 Patients have as part of their Kellogg team, highly-skilled endoscopists who are board-certified gastroenterologists with special training in using sophisticated technology to treat benign and malignant tumors of the GI and liver tract.